 Use of HIV case and behavioral surveillance data and HIV testing data will be used for site selection in intervention communities and for process and outcome measures.
+Other data, including site provided data, may be utilized for these purposes in certain circumstances.

-We will assess completeness, accuracy, timeliness and performance of the surveillance data.
+We will assess completeness, accuracy, timeliness and performance of the surveillance and any other data.